jdk3410/resume/README.md

   TODO:
 - [ ] Write better README (README should include a diagram of the infrastructure and GitHub actions workflows, and include how to get everything running)
 - [ ] Observability
-- [ ] Bucket names should be variables

   TODONE/TODIDN'T: